qcsong/CrossValidationTutorial/README.md

 All code are tested under R 3.6.3 and RStudio 1.2.5042.
 To installed R and RStudio, please go to the [R-Project](https://www.r-project.org/) and [RStudio](https://rstudio.com/products/rstudio/).
 Both need to be installed for running the code.

-Clone this repository, or simply click the "Clone or Download" button to download all files and run on your own computer.
+Clone this repository, or simply click the "Clone or download" button to download all files and run on your own computer.